Jan 12, 2026 Chinenye Ozowara

 You must clearly document your chosen legal basis internally and state it explicitly in your privacy notice.
 Jambo can help facilitate this process by ensuring that your legal basis for data processing is clearly recorded and easily accessible for both internal reference and compliance purposes.

-3. Use Data Protection Impact Assessments (DPIAs)
+3. Conduct a Data Protection Impact Assessments (DPIAs)

 A Data Protection Impact Assessment (DPIA) is a risk management tool that helps identify and mitigate data protection risks before processing begins.
 A DPIA is mandatory whenever data processing is "likely to result in a high risk" to individuals' rights and freedoms.
 It assesses the necessity and proportionality of the processing, identifies and evaluates risks, and defines measures to mitigate those risks.
+We recommend appointing a Data Protection Officer to guide your organisation through this process to ensure data compliance.

 Consultations often trigger the need for a DPIA, especially if:

-You're collecting special category data (e.g., health data, political opinions, race, religious beliefs).
+• You're collecting special category data (e.g., health data, political opinions, race, religious beliefs).

-Using new technologies such as AI or large-scale monitoring
+• Using new technologies such as AI or large-scale monitoring

-You're processing sensitive data such as health or biometrics
+• You're processing sensitive data such as health or biometrics

-You're processing personal data on a large scale
+• You're processing personal data on a large scale

-Jambo can simplify the DPIA process by providing clear records of what data is being collected, how it is stored and managed, and who has access to it.
+Jambo SRM software can simplify the DPIA process by providing clear records of what data is being collected, how it is stored and managed, and who has access to it.
 This transparency makes it easier to assess risks and demonstrate compliance throughout your public consultations.

 4. Create a privacy notice